Mjz86/c_colon/mcc.md

- while  more restricted values would result OOP virtual inheritance  being more heap and mutext based use because of the refrenced ban ( or completely disallowed because of the `abi=` ban) .
+ while  more restricted values would result OOP virtual inheritance  being more heap and mutext based use because of the referenced ban ( or completely disallowed because of the `abi=` ban) .

  however rust-like enum types with pattern matching  are still very performant and value oriented .